typelevel/skunk/modules/docs/src/main/paradox/index.md

 Prerequisites:

+- We assume you are comfortable with Postgres.
 - We assume you are comfortable with [cats](http://typelevel.org/cats/), [cats-effect](https://typelevel.org/cats-effect/), and [fs2](https://fs2.io).
 - If not, give it a try anyway!
 If you run into trouble the linked websites have many learning resources.